awsdocs/amazon-ec2-user-guide-windows/doc_source/install-WIMP.md

 1. Install software updates to ensure that the instance has the latest security updates and bug fixes\.

    1.  **EC2Config** \- [Download](https://s3.amazonaws.com/ec2-downloads-windows/EC2Config/EC2Install.zip) and install the latest version of the EC2Config service\.
-For more information about how to install this service, see [Installing the latest version of EC2Config](UsingConfig_Install.md)\.
+For more information about how to install this service, see [Install the latest version of EC2Config](UsingConfig_Install.md)\.

    1.  **Windows Update** \- Run Windows Update to ensure that the latest security and software updates are installed on the instance\.
 In Control Panel, choose **System and Security**\.
 In the **Windows Update** section, choose **Check for updates**\.